-Available data on nutrients (phosphorus and nitrogen), suspended sediment, and pesticides in the Red River of the North Basin, a study unit under the U.S. Geological Survey National Water-Quality Assessment (NAWQA) Program are reviewed.
+Available data on nutrients (phosphorus and nitrogen), suspended sediment, and pesticides in the Red River of the North Basin, a study unit under the U.S. Geological Survey National Water-Quality Assessment (NAWQA) Program, are reviewed.
 These data were collected by several agencies during 1970-90.
-Nutrient concentrations in surface water are higher downgradient from agricultural and urban areas than in other areas, but generally do not exceed U.S. Environmental Protection Agency's (USEPA) Maximum Contaminant Levels (MCLs).
+Nutrient concentrations in surface water are higher downgradient from agricultural and urban areas than in other areas, but generally do not exceed U.S. Environmental Protection Agency (USEPA) Maximum Contaminant Levels (MCLs).
 The 10 milligram per liter (mg/L) drinking water MCL for nitrate (as nitrogen) was rarely exceeded.
 Some of the largest nutrient inputs to the surface-water system appear to come from the Fargo-Moorhead area.
-The highest concentrations of nitrogen and phosphorous usually were found in the Red River of the North.
-Median nitrate concentrations in ground water were less than 1.0 mg/L as nitrogen in all counties in the basin except in Otter Tail and Traverse Counties in Minnesota.
-Half of the wells in Otter Tail County had nitrate nitrogen concentrations exceeding 2.8 mg/L. Shallow, surficial aquifers tended to have the highest nitrate concentrations.
+The highest nitrogen concentrations usually were found in the Red River of the North.
+Nitrogen composition was mostly organic nitrogen with some nitrate.
+Ammonia nitrogen was negligible except during mid-winter, when concentrations could exceed 1.0 mg/L. Streams draining the corn-dominated cropland in the southern part of the basin had relatively high nitrogen concentrations compared to parts of the basin where small-grain crops, forests, and wetlands predominate.
+The Pembina River in the northern part of the basin had a large range in nitrogen concentrations that often exceeded those in the Red River of the North.
+The highest phosphorus concentrations generally were found in of the Red River of the North, although tributary streams occasionally had peak concentrations that exceeded those in the Red River of the North.
+Median nitrate concentrations in ground water were less than 1.0 mg/L as nitrogen in all counties in the basin except in Otter Tail and Decker Counties in Minnesota.
+Half of the wells in Otter Tail County had nitrate-nitrogen concentrations exceeding 2.8 mg/L. Shallow, surficial aquifers tended to have the highest nitrate concentrations.

 |Title||Nutrients, suspended sediment, and pesticides in waters of the Red River of the North Basin, Minnesota, North Dakota, and South Dakota, 1970-90|